River Soar: Legend

 Geoffrey of Monmouth, who claimed Leicester was named for an eponymous King Leir, claimed that the king was buried in an underground chamber beneath the river near Leicester.
 This was supposedly devoted to the god Janus.

 Leir, Lerion, and Ligora(ceastre) all derive from the old Brittonic name of the River Soar, *Ligera or *Ligora.

 The body of King Richard III was sometimes said to have been thrown into the river during the Dissolution of the Monasteries under Henry VIII.
 From this legend, the bridge carrying the A47 across the Soar at Leicester is known as "King Richard's Bridge".
 However, in 2013, it was confirmed that the skeleton discovered beneath a car park in 2012 was, in fact, that of Richard III and, in March 2015, the skeleton was re-interred in Leicester Cathedral.

 Tourism

 The Soar is now a hive of tourism rather than of industry.
-Holiday narrowboat cruises are extremely popular as it is a relaxing way to visit the country and get ‘in-touch’ with nature.
-The tow-paths next to the canal are used for “cycling, rambling, horse-riding and picnicking” (Leicester City Council, 2005).
+Holiday narrowboat cruises are extremely popular as it is a relaxing way to visit the country and get 'in-touch' with nature.
+The tow-paths next to the canal are used for "cycling, rambling, horse-riding and picnicking" (Leicester City Council, 2005).

 The waterway is a popular location for match and occasional fishing.
-There are large carp, chub, bream, roach, and perch in the canal, plus dace and barbel on some stretches (www.waterscape.com/River_Soar).
+There are large carp, chub, bream, roach, and perch in the canal, plus dace and barbel on some stretches.